byuccl/tincr/README.md

 TincrCAD is a Tcl-based API built on top of native Vivado Tcl commands.
 It provides a set of commands that are common in the development of custom CAD tools, which supplement the user with higher levels of abstraction, performance gains, and a greater wealth of information.

 ### TincrIO
 TincrIO provides a set of commands for pulling design and device data out of Vivado into a open, parsable format.
 With TincrIO, users are able to generate XDLRC device descriptions and export designs out of Vivado into a "Tincr checkpoint" of EDIF, placement, routing, and constraint files.
-Importing these checkpoints into Vivado is currently supported as a BETA feature.
+For more information on generating XDLRC files, see [the RapihSmith2 Technical Report](https://github.com/byuccl/RapidSmith2/blob/master/docs/TechReport/TechReport.pdf).

 ## Installation
 Installing Tincr can be done in three simple steps: